rexmhall09/rexmhall09/README.md

 ## About Me

-I'm a high school computer science student at **Lowell High School, Class of 2027**, based in **San Francisco, CA**.
+I'm a computer science enthusiast attending **Lowell High School, Class of 2027**, based in **San Francisco, CA**.
 I enjoy playing ant tinkering with new technologies and building random stuff.

 ## Profile Views
 <p align="center">